KirklandLab/CutandTag_Alignment_QC/README.md

 + **histone**: Mark, target, or sample group name used in plots
 + **replicate**: Replicate number or label, such as `1`, `2`, `A`, or `B`

 Include both the histone or target and the sample type in the `histone` column when possible.
-This determines how samples are grouped in plots and can improve interpretation of replicate-level QC.
+This determines how samples are grouped in plots and can improve interpretation of replicate level QC.

 Use informative `sample` names that match your design and avoid periods in FASTQ/sample names before the file extension.